-First thing is, if you want to practice following, you’ll need a leader.
+To begin with, if you want to practice being a good follower, you’ll need a leader.

 As you practice with your partner, close your eyes.
-Doing this really helps you to become more aware of where your partner is.
+As a result, you’ll become more aware of your partner’s actions.
 Also, it prevents anticipation, which is a killer in partner dancing.
-If you think you’re gonna cheat, then get a bandanna and wrap it around your eyes.
+Therefore, if you think you’re gonna cheat, wrap a bandanna around your eyes.

 Another way to practice would be to face your partner with your hands extended at your chest level, palms facing out.
-Your practice partner will meet your hands as you both exert pressure towards each other keeping a degree of tone in your arms, without letting your elbows go behind your sides.
+Your practice partner will meet your hands as you both exert pressure towards each other with toned arms.
+Do this without letting your elbows go behind your sides.
 Next, move as a unit using directional movement forward, back, left, and right.

 It’s really important to keep your steps a comfortable size.
 If you do, then even if you’re being led to do movements you’re unfamiliar with, you’ll be able to follow.
 To this end, j